Adolf Butenandt: Professional career

 Adolf Windaus and Walter Schöller of Schering gave him the advice to work on hormones extracted from ovaries.
 This research lead to the discovery of estrone and other primary female sex hormones, which were extracted from several thousand liters of urine.
 While working as professor in Danzig at the Chemisches Institut he was continuing his works over hormones extracting progesterone in 1934 and testosterone a year later, the research results were along with the synthesis of steroids by Leopold Ružička considered significant enough to be awarded later by Nobel Committee in 1939.
 In 1940 he was involved in research on a hormone treatment to make long submarine voyages more comfortable for submariners in the Kriegsmarine.

 Butenand's involvement with the Nazi regime and various themes of research led to criticism after the war, and even after his death the exact nature of his political orientation during the Nazi era has never been fully resolved.
 When the institute moved to Tübingen in 1945 he became a professor at the University of Tübingen.
-In 1948 he was considered for the chair for physiological medicine at the University of Basel.
+In 1948, he was considered for the chair for physiological medicine at the University of Basel.
 He entered in negotiations but eventually was convinced by the chemical industry to stay in Germany.
-In 1956, when the institute relocated to Martinsried, a suburb of Munich, Butenandt became a professor at the University of Munich.
+In 1956, when the institute relocated to Martinsried, a suburb of Munich, Butenandt became a professor at the Ludwig-Maximilians-Universität München.
 He also served as president of the Max Planck Society for the Advancement of Science following Otto Hahn from 1960 to 1972.

 Butenandt is credited with the discovery and naming of the silkworm moth pheromone Bombykol in 1959.

 Butenandt died in Munich in 1995, at the age of 91.
 His wife Erika, born in 1906, died in 1995 at 88.
 They had seven children.